faasm/faasm/docs/benchmarks.md

 inv kill-faasm
 ```

-When pushing workers over 10000 you need to force Redis to accept more connections either using the client or by editing `/etc/redis/redis.conf`:
+If there is enough memory on the box, both Faasm and Docker will eventually be limited by the     max threads in the system (`cat /proc/sys/kernel/threads-max`).

+### Redis

+Although it shouldn't be involved in the capactiy benchmark, Redis has a default limit of 10000 clients.
+To raise this you can use the client or edit `/etc/redis/redis.conf`:

 ```
 # Redis clients
 redis-cli
 config set maxclients 50000

-# Launch Faasm workers
-inv spawn-faasm 20000
 ```

-If there is enough memory on the box, both Faasm and Docker will eventually be limited by the     max threads in the system (`cat /proc/sys/kernel/threads-max`).

 ## Throughput